 I have only travelled to Iceland in summer (June for my first visit and July/August for my second) and my Iceland Ring Road itinerary assumes you’re driving in the summer months.

-However, if you are really keen to see the northern lights, you’ll need to go in in colder seasons when the nights are darker.
+However, if you are really keen to see the northern lights, you’ll need to go in colder seasons when the nights are darker.
 But you may need a 4×4 car in the winter, due to snow on the roads, especially in the north of Iceland.
 You may also need to adjust the schedule to account for fewer daylight hours.

-For my first trip to Iceland, I stayed in a mixture of Airbnbs and budget hotels.
+For my first trip to Iceland, I stayed in a mixture of apartment rentals and budget hotels.
 For my most recent trip, I camped in a campervan (though I have to say, I’m not a convert to van life, and I did end up booking hotel rooms last minute for three nights of my ten-day trip!).

 However, if you’re not so keen on budget accommodation, there are also more comfortable hotels and guest houses around the Ring Road.

-It is worth shopping around and booking as early as you can in order to get a good price on car hire.
+It is worth booking as early as you can in order to get a good price on car hire.
 Try Rentalcars.com to find a deal.